 About the Region……

-There are twenty four branches in the South East Region.
+There are twenty three branches in the South East Region.
 All branches welcome visitors who may not embroider or sew but are interested in keeping textile arts and crafts alive.

 The majority of branches organise a range of activities which include: